-RST transitions from high to low CLK is turned off to a low I/O transitions from tri-state to low SIM Vcc is turned off
+RST transitions from high to low CLK is turned off to a low I/O transitions from tri-state to low SIM Vcc is turned off power down.

-The SIM module is capable of forcing a SIM card power down.
 It is similar to the auto power down feature, except that it is not dependent upon either the state of the SIM card auto power down enable bit, or triggering of a presence detect event.